 Liquidity risk is the risk that the group will not be able to meet its obligations as they fall due.
 The group evaluates and continuously monitors the amount of liquid funds needed for business operations.
-The group has a £355 million long term bank loan with a £50 million revolving credit facility, secured until 2026 to support its short and medium term liquidity needs.
+The group has a £560 million long term bank loan, a £80 million ACF facility and a £50 million revolving credit facility, to support its short and medium term liquidity needs (note 21).